reearth/resium/website/versioned_docs/version-1.0.0/doc2-how_to_run_and_build.md

 ---
+id: version-1.0.0-doc2
+title: How to run and build
-id: doc2
+original_id: doc2
-title: document number 2
 ---

 This is a link to [another document.](doc3.md)